dspace-group/dsV2Gshark/README.md

 ## Requirements
 - Wireshark (64 bit) 3.5.0 or higher
-- Windows 7 or higher

 ## Installation notes
 - The installer can be downloaded from [GitHub Releases](https://github.com/dspace-group/dsV2Gshark/releases/latest)
+- As an alternative to the installer, the plugin files can be copied manually.
+See [Limitations](#limitations).
 - When updating Wireshark, please reinstall the plugin to avoid any warnings
 - Not compatible with other V2G dissector plugins.
 Please uninstall these plugins before installing dsV2Gshark.
 - Not compatible with 32 bit versions of Wireshark.
-- Updates of the plugin can be performed directly without deinstallation of the old version.
+- Updates of the plugin can be performed directly without uninstalling the old version.
 - Installation size is about 10 MB
 - Supports normal and portable version of Wireshark
+- Filter buttons and color filters will be installed for the current user only.
+In multi-user environments, the plugin must be installed for each user to enable these two optional features.

 ## Live TLS Decryption
 The plugin processes a TLS master secret disclosure packet after handshake to decode the following V2G session.